Identity document: Tonga

 Tonga's National ID Card was first issued in 2010, and it is optional, along with the driver's licenses and passports.
 Either one of these are mandatory for to vote though.
 Applicants need to be 14 years of age or older to apply for a National ID Card.

 Vanuatu

 National Identity Cards are being issued since October 2017.
-Plans for rolling out biometric cards are due for the late 2018.
+Plans for rolling out biometric cards were due for the late 2018.

 South America

 Argentina

-Documento Nacional de Identidad or DNI (which means National Identity Document) is the main identity document for Argentine citizens.
-It is issued at a person's birth, and must be updated at 8 and 14 years of age, and thereafter every 15 years in one format: a card (DNI tarjeta); it is valid if identification is required, and is required for voting.
-They are produced at a special plant in Buenos Aires by the Argentine national registry of people (ReNaPer).
+Documento Nacional de Identidad (DNI; "National Identity Document") is the main identity document for Argentine residents.
+It is issued as a card (tarjeta DNI) at birth to all people born in the country (and hence citizens), and to foreigners who register as residents with the National Directorate of Migrations.
+It must be updated at 8 and 14 years of age, and thereafter every 15 years.
+The documents are produced at a special plant in Buenos Aires by the Argentine national registry of people (ReNaPer).